 To help make a formal decision, their personal information is shared with organisations such as the police and Home Office.

 - Stage 1 – Reasonable Grounds (RG) decision

 - Stage 2 – Conclusive Grounds (CG) decision

-A caseworker will look at the potential victim’s case within 5 working days and decide if there are Reasonable Grounds to believe they are a victim.
+A caseworker will look at the potential victim’s case within 5 working days, whenever possible, and decide if there are reasonable grounds to believe they are a victim.